AdnanKabbanii/AdnanKabbaniI/README.md

-I'm a Senior Computer Science student based in Lebanon, passionate about software development and constantly learning new technologies.
+I'm a Machine Learning Engineer based in Lebanon, passionate about building intelligent software solutions and constantly exploring the latest in AI, software development, and automation.

 ### Toolbox 📦